gigamaster/ui-theme-doc/docs/navigation-structure.md

 The parameter values can be numbers (integers, floats) and/or strings.
 When you omit `nav_order` parameters, they default to the titles of the pages, which are ordered alphabetically.
 Pages with numerical `nav_order` parameters always come before those with strings or default `nav_order` parameters.
 If you want to make the page order independent of the page titles, you can set explicit `nav_order` parameters on all pages.

-By default, all Capital letters come before all lowercase letters; you can add `nav_sort: case_insensitive` in the configuration file to ignore the case.
-Enclosing strings in quotation marks is optional.
+By default, all Capital letters come before all lowercase letters; you can add `nav_sort: case_insensitive` in the configuration file to ignore the case.[^case-insensitive] Enclosing strings in quotation marks is optional.

-[^case-insensitive]: *Note for users of previous versions:* `nav_sort: case_insensitive` previously affected the ordering of numerical `nav_order` parameters: e.g., `10` came before `2`.
+[^case-insensitive]: *Note for users of previous versions of Just the Docs:* The option `nav_sort: case_insensitive` previously affected the ordering of numerical `nav_order` parameters: e.g., `10` came before `2`.
 Also, all pages with explicit `nav_order` parameters previously came before all pages with default parameters.
 Both were potentially confusing, and they have now been eliminated.

 ---

 ## Excluding pages

-For specific pages that you do not wish to include in the main navigation, e.g. a 404 page or a landing page, use the `nav_exclude: true` parameter in the YAML front matter for that page.
+For specific pages that you do not wish to include in the main navigation (e.g., a 404 page or a landing page) set `nav_exclude: true` in the YAML front matter.

 #### Example
 {: .no_toc }